 - Finding out about and using other local services that can help.

-All volunteer Befrienders are interviewed, background checked and trained, and have experience of the pressures and emotional difficulties that pregnant women and new mums can go through.
-Volunteers receive ongoing training and support as part of their role.
+The Befrienders are volunteers who have been interviewed, background checked and trained, and have experience of the pressures and emotional difficulties that pregnant women and new mums can go through.
+All of our Befrienders receive ongoing training and support as part of their role.

 Example of support